 My previous work has included the assessment of how deception of isometric exercise intensity affects performance and neuromuscular measurements of fatigue.

-Bachelor, University of Exeter
+Bachelor, Exercise and Sport Science, University of Exeter

 Award Date: 1 Jul 2020